arl/blip/README.md

 In some systems, one wants to run waveform generation for exactly the number of clocks necessary to generate some desired number of output samples, and no more.
-In that case, use blip_clocks_needed( blip, N ) to find out how many clocks are needed to generate N additional samples.
+In that case, use buf.ClocksNeeded( N ) to find out how many clocks are needed to generate N additional samples.
 Ending a time frame with this value will result in exactly N more samples becoming available for reading.